 - Warehouse management systems for order processing

-Along with a host of other integrations and performance optimizations that enable them to process massive volumes of orders in short periods of time.
-Migration to another platform would mean rebuilding years of business logic and workflows.
-It simply wasn’t an option.
+Along with a host of other integrations and performance work that lets them process large volumes of orders in short windows.
+Migrating to another platform would mean rebuilding years of business logic and workflows.
+It was not an option.

-Over the years, we’d tried everything.
+Over the years, we had tried everything.
 Server upgrades.
-Caching optimizations.
+Caching.
 Database tuning.
 CDN implementations.
-Each improvement bought us time, but the fundamental problem remained: WooCommerce’s monolithic architecture created exponential slowdowns under load.
+Each improvement bought time, but the underlying problem stayed put: under heavy load, a monolithic WooCommerce setup slowed down faster than hardware could keep up.

-The more traffic increased, the slower the site became.
-During peak periods, the checkout process—the most critical conversion point—would grind to a halt.
-Pages that loaded in 2-3 seconds under normal conditions stretched to 10, 15, even 20 seconds during high traffic.
+The more traffic climbed, the slower the site got.
+During peak periods the checkout – the most critical conversion point – would grind to a halt.
+Pages that loaded in 2-3 seconds under normal conditions stretched to 10, 15, even 20 seconds under high traffic.

-For a business doing 12x their normal weekly revenue during Christmas, every second of delay meant lost revenue.
-But after 9 years of partnership, we knew there had to be a better solution than constantly fighting the same battle.
+For a business doing 12x its normal weekly revenue during Christmas, every second of delay meant lost orders.
+After 9 years of partnership, we knew there had to be a better answer than fighting the same battle every season.

-In mid-2022, we proposed something different: headless WooCommerce architecture.
-But here’s what most agencies don’t tell you about going headless—it’s not just about the technology.
-It’s about understanding WooCommerce deeply enough to maintain everything that makes it powerful while solving its performance limitations.
+In 2022, we proposed something different: headless WooCommerce architecture.
+Going headless is not only a technology decision, though.
+It is about understanding WooCommerce deeply enough to keep everything that makes it work for the business while removing its performance ceiling.

-This is where 10 years of WooCommerce-only focus matters.
-While generalist agencies might suggest starting fresh on Shopify or building a custom solution, we knew Gourmet Basket’s success depended on keeping their existing workflows intact.
+This is where a decade of WooCommerce focus matters.
+A generalist agency might have suggested starting over on Shopify or a custom build.
+We knew Gourmet Basket’s success depended on keeping their existing workflows intact.

 - No workflow disruptions

-- All existing integrations continue working exactly as before
+- All existing integrations continued working exactly as before

-While solving the performance crisis was priority one, we didn’t stop there.
-Using our 239-point UX evaluation framework based on 130,000+ hours of ecommerce research, we completely reimagined the site experience with a mobile-first approach.
+Solving the performance crisis was priority one, but we did not stop there.
+Using our integrated UX evaluation process – built over more than a decade of ecommerce work and informed by Baymard Institute research – we reworked the site experience with a mobile-first approach.
+The full method is in our WooCommerce UX guide.

-This wasn’t about opinions or trends.
-Every UX decision was backed by data from extensive user research, ensuring that once customers could actually load the pages quickly, they’d find an experience optimized for conversion.
+This was not about opinions or trends.
+Every UX decision was backed by data from user research, so that once customers could load pages quickly, they met an experience built for conversion.

 Partnership Implementation: Building for the Long Term

-This wasn’t a typical “launch and disappear” agency project.
+This was not a “launch and disappear” project.
 After 9 years of working together, Gourmet Basket knew what to expect from Blaze Commerce.
 As Stuart Mills, Managing Director, puts it:

 “Blaze Commerce listens to what we want and takes the time to understand the business issue we’re trying to solve so they can give us the best practice way to achieve it.”